NutzelM/NLP40_A1/README.txt

 The data in data/preprocessed has been processed by Sian Gooding for her submission to the shared task (https://github.com/siangooding/cwi/tree/master/CWI%20Sequence%20Labeller).

-Our task:
+Task:
 Make sure to install the libraries in requirements.txt.

-- For part A of the assignment, we need to provide linguistic analyses in TODO_analyses.py using spacy.
+- For part A of the assignment, linguistic analyses was provided in in analyses.py using spacy.
-- For part B of the assignment, we need to calculate baselines in TODO_baselines.py.
-The existing code snippet is supposed to provide some guidance but you can delete it and start from scratch if you find it irritating.
-Keep in mind to determine the thresholds for the baselines on the training data.
+- For part B of the assignment, we calculated baselines in baselines.py.
-- For part C of the assignment, we need to build the vocabulary and train the model.
-Inspect the code to understand what is happening.
-Implement functions to evaluate the output of the model and the baselines in TODO_detailed_evaluation.py.
+- For part C of the assignment, we built the vocabulary and trained the model.
+- We inplemented functions to evaluate the output of the LTSM model and the baselines in detailed_evaluation.py.

-Your code will not be graded but it should be well documented and support the results of your submission.
-Your submission is only complete with the code.
-We will sporadically check the completeness and quality of the code.
+- Additional experiments were ran for hyperparameter tunning in experiments.py.